 - 1.4.
 Planning legislation requires all planning authorities to prepare a Development Plan Scheme (DPS).
 The DPS sets out a programme for preparing, reviewing and implementing their development plans and includes a participation statement. - 1.5.
 East Lothian Council's DPS sets out the Council's programme for the main stages in the preparation and review of its Local Development Plan, what will be involved, and how and when people and organisations can participate. - 1.6.
 In addition to these long standing requirements of the DPS the 2019 Planning Act brings in changes to how and what the DPS must contain.
 Under the 2019 Act and associated Regulations and Guidance the DPS must also: - State the planning authority's timetable (specifying the proposed month) for its Evidence Report and its Proposed Local Development Plan; and - ensure that 'the planning authority seek the views of the public at large as to the content of the Participation Statement'.

 The draft development plan regulations expect this will include seeking views on who should be engaged at different stages, and on the best approach to involving people.
-Through this DPS the Council is carrying out this engagement process as good practice, ahead of the requirement to do so coming into force with the approval of the development plan regulations.

 What is the Development Plan?